missionpinball/mpf-docs/sound/technical.rst

 an ideal choice for wrapping external C libraries and using them in a Python application.

 Sounds are MPF assets and are created by the MPF asset loader.
-The actual sound loading code is contained in the audio library and is performed by SDL_Mixer.
+The actual sound loading code is contained in the audio library and is performed by GStreamer.
 A Python container object wraps the C object returned by the loading process.
 This wrapper allows the sound data to be managed by a Python object.
 The audio library extracts the C object when necessary and passes it to the audio thread where it can be used to generate audio.